Classical Simulation of Variational Quantum Classifiers using Tensor Rings: Methodology

 \subsection{Training}

-We first explain the overall VQC architecture.
-We prepare the initial $N$ qubit state as $\ket{00\cdots0}$, which is then converted to a TR representation as $M(i)$ is a $\chi\times\chi\times2$ tensor with only $(1,1,1)$ element as $1$ and rest as zeros.
-Then, the data features are used to perform single qubit rotations as illustrated in the {\bf encoding} step of Fig. \ref{fig:genvqc} (as one possible approach, while any other encoding mechanism can be used).
+We first explain the overall VQC architecture followed by the training procedure.
+We prepare the initial $N$ qubit state as $\ket{0}^{\otimes N}$, which is then converted to a TR representation as $M(i)$ which is a $\chi\times\chi\times2$ tensor with only the element indexed $(1,1,1)$ as $1$ and rest of the elements as zeros.
+Then, the data features are used to perform single qubit rotations as illustrated in the {\bf encoding} step of Fig. \ref{fig:genvqc} (as one possible approach, while any other encoding schema can be used).
 The {\bf parametrized gate circuit} is chosen as a modification of that illustrated in Fig. \ref{fig:genvqc}.
 This gate circuit is repeated $d$ times to illustrate the depth of the circuit.
-Finally, some of the qubits are {\bf measured}, based on which the loss function is determined for training.

-We evaluate the "forward pass" of the circuit by computing the single qubit and two qubit transformations as discussed in the previous sub-sections to obtain the final output obtained by measuring certain number of qubits.
+Finally, some or all of the qubits are {\bf measured}, based on which the loss function is determined for training.
+We evaluate the ``forward pass'' of the circuit by computing the single qubit and two qubit transformations with respect to the input tensor ring as discussed in the previous sub-sections to obtain the final output obtained by measuring the final state.
 The loss is then computed using both the final output and the ground truth, and the gradients are calculated by backpropagating through the tensor ring structure similar to neural networks.
-The details of backpropagation through quantum gates and singular value decomposition can be found in \cite{watabe2019quantum, li2009efficient}.
-The gate parameters are then updated using a classical optimizer like Adam owing to its promising performance with neural networks.
-Given the compression obtained by the tensor ring representation and the the singular value decomposition used at the two qubit gates, the training of the proposed method would be much faster than training the full VQC.
+For high dimensional data like images, it is not uncommon to use Principal Component Analysis, Autoencoders, etc. to reduce the dimensionality of the data.
+In such cases, given that the tensor network algebra can be efficiently implemented using the popular machine learning libraries, it is possible to train the algorithm end-to-end, i.e., both the the parameters of the VQC and dimensionality reduction layer.
+This is not the case in most QML architectures where the preprocessing layer has to be pretrained.
+The details of backpropagation through quantum gates and singular value decomposition can be found in Watabe et al. \cite{watabe2019quantum} and Li et al. \cite{li2009efficient}.
+Given the compression obtained by the tensor ring representation and the the SVD used at the two qubit gates, the training of the proposed method would be much faster than training the full VQC simulated classically.
 Once trained, the parameters can be deployed on a real quantum device to evaluate the performance on unseen data.
+The steps involved in training the TRVQC on a single batch are listed in Algorithm \ref{algo:one}.
+For the simplicity of notation we represent the VQC ansatz as an ordered set of one qubit and two qubit gates that are to be applied to the input state, represented by $\mathbbm{U}$.
+The algorithm is repeated over multiple randomized batches for improved results.